3xg3lin/Dotfiles/README.md

 # Dotfiles
 This is my first dotfiles.
-I will update from time to time.
+I will update it with time.
 ## Warning
 If you want to give these dotfiles a try, you will probably need to modify things.
 ## Screenshot